Quality Culture in Higher Education: Sustaining Excellence

 Creating a Quality Culture

-If accreditation does not solely guarantee quality in higher education, then what does?
-What drives quality, and what forces work against it?
+Looking at a university at a macro level, beyond the specific offices devoted to institutional effectiveness, can we determine what drives quality, and what forces work against it?
 Let us start with the latter.
 Forces such as budget, lack of process, and omitted mission-vision alignment have become major inhibitors to sustained change and continuous improvement of education programs.

 Maintaining accreditation is costly, and the process coupled with managing the strategic direction and creating mission-vision alignment make quality education management a high-stakes proposition for many institutions and academic programs that truly want to achieve organizational and academic excellence.
 As many institutions are faced with external forces aside from accreditation, the one central force restraining change is culture, specifically the focus on quality in culture.
 Higher education systems approaching quality efforts often overlook the time investment in building their culture focusing on quality.